The disappearance of Claudia Lawrence fits double murderer Christopher Halliwell's 'pattern of behaviour', a former senior detective has said.

 Former detective superintendent Steve Fulcher, who brought him to justice, caught the 52-year-old following the abduction of Sian O'Callaghan from outside a nightclub in Swindon in 2011.

 Miss Lawrence was last seen on March 18 2009 and was reported missing the next day after she failed to turn up for work.

 Police have said they believe the 35-year-old chef was murdered, although no body has been found.

-Mr Fulcher told the Sunday Express: "Claudia Lawrence disappeared from York seven years ago.
+Speaking to the Sunday Express Mr Fulcher says: "Claudia Lawrence disappeared from York seven years ago.
 Halliwell's father lived a few streets away from where Claudia went missing.